ViBiOh/dashboard/README.md

 ## Build

-In order to build the whole stuff, run the following command.
+In order to build the server stuff, run the following command.

 ```
 make